 Comprehensive Sustainablity Plan

-The Comprehensive Sustainability Plan was written by the Environmental Responsibility Committee (predecessor to the Sustainability Progress Committee) in the 2011-2012 academic year.
+The Comprehensive Sustainability Plan was originally written by the Environmental Responsibility Committee (predecessor to the Sustainability Progress Committee) in the 2011-2012 academic year.
 The document covers the broad categories of Operations, Community, Curriculum, and Coordination with specific, measurable goals in each area.
-View the plan online here.
+The plan was updated in 2016 by a group of Environmental Studies seniors as their capstone project.

 The Sustainability Tracking and Rating System (STARS), managed by the Association for the Advancement of Sustainability in Higher Education is the assessment tool Earlham uses to track our sustainability progress.
 Earlham first submitted a report to AASHE STARS in 2010 and received a Bronze designation.
 Bronze was also received in 2013.
 In early 2016 the college re-submitted data to STARS and for the first time has achieved a Silver rating!
 Read about STARS on their website.
 See the press release on our achievement here!